wanghaitao66/learngit/readme.txt

-git is a version control system. git is nb. zwjnb. fxynb.
+git it is a version control system. git is nb. zwjnb. fxynb.